on2itsecurity/etcd-operator/doc/user/rbac.md

   - In this mode the operator requires a ClusterRole with the permission to create a CRD.
 - `--create-crd=false` Creates a CR without first creating a CRD.
   - In this mode the operator can be run with just a Role without the permission to create a CRD.
+  - Make sure to apply the crd in `example/crd`

 ## Set up RBAC